robinsloan/spring-83/memo-realms.md

 If `max_boards` is less than or equal to 0, there is no limit on the number of boards in the realm.

-A server participating in a realm must retrieve the JSON document and cache it, updating it at most once per day and at least once per week.
+A server participating in a realm must retrieve the JSON document and cache it, updating it weekly.

 > *Aside:* There is no automatic or "trustless" way to join a realm; as with BGP, the foundational routing protocol of the internet, you gotta talk to somebody!